radical-cybertools/ExTASY/doc/pages/grlsd.rst

         analyzer              = 'LSDMap'            # Analyzer to be loaded

         #--------------------------General--------------------------------
-        num_CUs              = 24                   # Number of tasks or Compute Units
+        num_CUs              = 16                   # Number of tasks or Compute Units
-        num_iterations       = 2                    # Number of iterations of Simulation-Analysis
+        num_iterations       = 3                    # Number of iterations of Simulation-Analysis
         start_iter           = 0                    # Iteration number with which to start
-        nsave                = 1                    # # Iterations after which output is transfered to local machine
+        nsave                = 2                    # # Iterations after which output is transfered to local machine checkfiles           = 4                    # Iterations after which to test if the expected files are present on remote/ does not download to local

         #--------------------------Simulation--------------------------------
         num_cores_per_sim_cu = 1                    # Number of cores per Simulation Compute Units
-        md_input_file        = './input.gro'        # Entire path to the MD Input file - Do not use $HOME or the likes mdp_file             = './grompp.mdp'       # Entire path to the MD Parameters file - Do not use $HOME or the likes top_file             = './topol.top'        # Entire path to the Topology file - Do not use $HOME or the likes ndx_file             = None                   # Entire path to the Index file - Do not use $HOME or the likes grompp_options       = None                   # Command line options for when grompp is used mdrun_options        = None                   # Command line options for when mdrun is used
+        md_input_file        = './inp_files/input.gro'        # Entire path to the MD Input file - Do not use $HOME or the likes mdp_file             = './inp_files/grompp.mdp'       # Entire path to the MD Parameters file - Do not use $HOME or the likes top_file             = './inp_files/topol.top'        # Entire path to the Topology file - Do not use $HOME or the likes ndx_file             = None                   # Entire path to the Index file - Do not use $HOME or the likes grompp_options       = None                   # Command line options for when grompp is used mdrun_options        = None                   # Command line options for when mdrun is used